Nâzım Hikmet: Nepali

-Some of Ran's poems are translated into Nepali by Suman Pokhrel and are published in print and online literary journals.
+Some of Nâzım's poems are translated into Nepali by Suman Pokhrel and are published in print and online literary journals.

 On the soldier worth 23 cents

 He also opposed the Korean War, in which Turkey participated.
 After the Senate address of John Foster Dulles, who served as U.S. Secretary of State under President Dwight D. Eisenhower, where he valued Turkish soldiers at 23 cents a month compared with the lowest echelon U.S. soldiers at $70, Nazım Hikmet Ran wrote a protest poem criticising the policies of the United States.
 This poem is titled "23 Sentlik Askere Dair" (On the soldier worth 23 cents).